kirakirawes/learning-resource/README.md

 # Learning Resources

-This is a library of resources I created for courses, workshops, talks, and other events.
+This is a library of resources created for courses, workshops, talks, and other events.